October 22, 2021 • 5 min read

 Monitoring advisor communication

 Understanding these needs is one thing, but trying to deliver on them using a disjointed mix of point solutions can create more risk than it removes.
-A fully-featured distributed platform can provide your institution with the governance, automation, and AI-powered insights that can help you and your advisors rise above the competition.
+A fully-featured distributed marketing platform can provide your institution with the governance, automation, and AI-powered insights that can help you and your advisors rise above the competition.

 A distributed platform can help you address compliance challenges easily and at scale.
 Here is a rundown of the core challenges your firm may face and the type of technology solution you need to ensure social media compliance.